 During 1996, the Human Resources Committee of the Board of Directors (the "Committee") established a stock holding policy for directors.
 The stock holding policy requires each director to hold a minimum of 1,000 shares of Common Stock.
 Directors are requested to achieve this ownership level by the 1998 Annual Meeting of Stockholders.
-Directors who are also executive officers of the Corporation are required to comply with a separate stock holding policy established by the Committee in 1996.
+Directors who are also executive officers of the Corporation are required to comply with a separate stock holding policy established by the Committee in 1996, which is described in "Committee Report on Executive Compensation - Stock Ownership Policies."

 In addition, the Committee adopted a policy requiring directors to hold shares of the Corporation's Common Stock equal to one-half of their net option exercises over a period of five years.
 The net option exercise is determined by calculating the number of shares acquired upon exercise of a stock option, after deducting the number of shares that could have been traded to exercise the option and the number of shares that could have been surrendered to satisfy tax withholding obligations attributable to the exercise of the option.
-This policy is also applicable to executive officers.
+This policy is also applicable to executive officers and is described in "Committee Report on Executive Compensation - Stock Ownership Policies."